 In a scientific paper presented at the 2010 ASCO Meeting, Dr. Jayant Vaidya of the University College London, UK, concluded that in the 2,200 patient multinational clinical trial (TARGIT-A trial) IORT, generated with 50 kV electronic brachytherapy, is equivalent to conventional external beam radiotherapy.
 In December 2012, Dr. Vaidya presented five-year follow up data on the TARGIT-A trial at a forum in conjunction with the San Antonio Breast Cancer Symposium.
 Following this presentation, in November 2013 the Lancet online published the five-year update results of the TARGIT-A trial.
 The updated results of the trial demonstrated that local recurrence rates in the TARGIT (IORT) group were within the non-inferiority boundary when compared to the results in the group who received external beam radiation therapy and that mortality rates from other causes than breast cancer were lower in the TARGIT (IORT) group.
-In addition, the data revealed that at five years, the local recurrence rate in patients who were treated with IORT 'concurrent' with lumpectomy was 100 basis points higher (2.3%) than the recurrence rate for patients who received traditional external beam radiation therapy (1.3%).
+In addition, the data revealed that at five years, the local recurrence rate in patients who were treated with IORT "concurrent" with lumpectomy was 2.3% compared with the recurrence rate for patients who received traditional external beam radiation therapy which was 1.3%.
+Given the study had a non-inferiority boundary of 2.5%, the study revealed that IORT is a non-inferior treatment relative to external beam radiation therapy for patients who meet the established clinical criteria.

-Importantly, the reimbursement for IORT has improved from 2011 when the American Medical Association (AMA) established category 1 CPT codes for IORT based on clinical evidence and economic advantage relative to alternative treatment options including external beam radiotherapy.
+The reimbursement for IORT has improved from 2011 when the American Medical Association (AMA) established category 1 CPT codes for IORT based on clinical evidence.
 These codes and payment values became effective beginning January 2013.
 In 2014, CMS raised the payment value for the IORT treatment delivery code by 27% and overall IORT reimbursement increased.
-In 2015, CMS has enacted payment rates similar to rates in 2014.
+In 2016, CMS has enacted payment rates similar to rates in 2015.

 Non-melanoma skin cancer is considered an epidemic in the U.S. with over 3.5 million cases diagnosed annually.
 Of those cases, approximately 20%-30% have specific diagnoses and lesion characteristics that make such patients potential candidates for electronic brachytherapy treatment.
 The Xoft System is a viable alternative treatment option for patients with lesions in cosmetically challenging locations (ear, nose, scalp, neck), locations that experience difficulties in healing (lower legs, upper chest, fragile skin), patients on anticoagulants, and patients who are anxious about surgery.
-The Xoft System has been used to treat over 10,000 NMSC lesions.
+The Xoft System has been used to treat over 15,000 NMSC lesions.
 Additionally, the Xoft System is the only electronic brachytherapy system with peer reviewed published clinical data.

-In 2014, the reimbursement environment in the U.S. for the treatment of NMSC with the use of the Xoft System continued to be favorable on a regional basis as the number of U.S. states with affirmative payment coverage policies for Medicare patients who are suitable candidates for electronic brachytherapy increased to 21 from 16 with the increase primarily in the Midwest region.
-Reimbursement is provided through a Category III electronic brachytherapy treatment delivery CPT code along with various other medical physics and treatment-planning CPT codes.
-In 2015, new Category III reimbursement CPT codes for multi-fraction electronic brachytherapy applications for skin, breast and gynecological cancers were approved by the American Medical Association (AMA) and are expected to be active as of January 2016.
+In 2015, electronic brachytherapy for the treatment for NMSC continued to be reimbursed under a Category III CPT code.
+Twentyone states had positive coverage policies in place for Medicare patients who are suitable candidates for NMSC using electronic brachytherapy.
+Reimbursement is provided through a Category III electronic brachytherapy treatment delivery CPT code along with other Category I medical physics and treatment-planning CPT codes as determined by medical necessity.
+In 2015, new Category III reimbursement CPT codes for multi-fraction electronic brachytherapy applications for skin, breast and gynecological cancers were approved by the American Medical Association (AMA) and became active as of January 2016.
 Coverage policies and payment values associated with the new CPT codes will be determined by the regional U.S. Medicare Administrative Contractors.